wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 ### Dataset

 The data has been collected using **CAL FIRE Damage Inspection (DINS) Data** (version of 2025/11/05).
-The original csv file containing multiple fires has been processed to extract the building damaged from the Caldor Fire only.
-The dataset contains the position (lat, lon) of buildings in the area of influence from the fire.
+The original CSV file containing multiple fires has been processed to extract only the buildings damaged by the Caldor Fire.
+The dataset includes the positions (lat, lon) of buildings within the area of influence of the fire.
 The state of buildings is one of the following:
 - 'No Damage',
 - 'Affected (1-9%)',
 - 'Minor (10-25%)',